yaypm/davis-server/README.md

 ---
 ####Time Zones (Echo Only)

-When configuring an Echo user you will need to manually set the canonical time zone of the Echo device
+When configuring an Echo user you will need to manually set the Canonical time zone of the Echo device being used.

 For example: America/Detroit

----
+***
 ####Wit Token

 **TODO:** Export WIT Template and Document WIT Token Retrieve